BLB Solicitors

 • Medication: If you are on regular medication, check you have sufficient to see you through the moving period.

 • Perishables: Start to run down your perishable food items and frozen food.
-Ensure your fridge and freezer are defrosted and dry in time for moving day.
+Ensure you defrost your fridge and freezer in time for moving day.

 • Mail: Arrange a mail redirect with Royal Mail.